aucan/aucan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Asst.
-Prof. Alaettin UÇAN"
+title: "Alaettin UÇAN, PhD"
-excerpt: "Asst.
-Prof. Alaettin UÇAN"
+excerpt: "Alaettin UÇAN, PhD"
 author_profile: true
 redirect_from:
   - /about/